lizzy596/Node_Server_Deconstructed/README.md

 Blocking is when the execution of additional JavaScript in the Node.js process must wait until a non-JavaScript operation completes.
 This happens because the event loop is unable to continue running JavaScript while a blocking operation is occurring.

-In Node.js, JavaScript that exhibits poor performance due to being CPU intensive rather than waiting on a non-JavaScript operation, such as I/O, isn't typically referred to as blocking.
 Synchronous methods in the Node.js standard library that use libuv are the most commonly used blocking operations.
 Native modules may also have blocking methods.

 All of the I/O methods in the Node.js standard library provide asynchronous versions, which are non-blocking, and accept callback functions.
 Some methods also have blocking counterparts, which have names that end with Sync.

-Async tasks get offloaded
+**Async tasks get offloaded**

-For example: using the fs module:
+_For example: using the fs module:_

-SYNCHRONOUS:
+**SYNCHRONOUS:**

 const data = fs.readFileSync('/file.md'); //blocks until file is read

-ASYNCHRONOUS:
+**ASYNCHRONOUS:**

 fs.readFile('/file.md', (err, data) => {
   if (err) throw err;
 });

-he first example appears simpler than the second but has the disadvantage of the second line blocking the execution of any additional JavaScript until the entire file is read.
+The first example appears simpler than the second but has the disadvantage of the second line blocking the execution of any additional JavaScript until the entire file is read.
 Note that in the synchronous version if an error is thrown it will need to be caught or the process will crash.
 In the asynchronous version, it is up to the author to decide whether an error should throw as shown.

-look at what the fs module prints when you run it synchronously vs asynchronously
+Look at the example code and see what the fs module prints when you run it synchronously vs asynchronously.

-GLOBALS:
+### **GLOBALS:**

 In plain JS we have access to the Window object which is very useful when you're working with browser best applications there is no window in node.
 But there is a concept of global variables.

-__dirname: path to current directory
+**__dirname:** path to current directory **__filename:** file name
-__filename: file name
-require: function to use modules (commonjs)
+**require:** function to use modules (commonjs) **module:** info about current module
-module: info about current module process = info about env where the program is being executed
+**process** = info about env where the program is being executed, process is referring to the current node process that is running

 process is very useful  because when our app runs in production it will run on different enviornments, ex digital ocean